Qarik-Group/ultimate-guide-to-bosh/docs/networking.md

 ## BOSH IP Allocation vs DHCP

-If you've seen any networking before - such as trying to get your computer and devices onto your home router - you'll have blissfully ignored how an IP address is allocated to your computer or device.
+If you've played with networking before - such as trying to get your computer and devices onto your home router - you'll have blissfully ignored how an IP address is allocated to your computer or device.
 This facility is thanks to Dynamic Host Configuration Protocol (DHCP).

 You might have seen that mysterious IP `169.254.X.Y` that indicates that DHCP has failed and your device has [allocated itself](http://packetlife.net/blog/2008/sep/24/169-254-0-0-addresses-explained/) an IP address.

 The allocation of IP addresses to BOSH instances is not performed with DHCP.
 Instead, the BOSH director/CPI statically assign IP addresses to each instance.
 From our perspective, the net result is the same: IP address allocation is not manually managed by you (by default).

-Instead, you will give guidance to the BOSH director and CPI as to where each instance will be placed within your networking, and an IP will be chosen.
+Instead, you will give guidance to the BOSH director and CPI as to where each instance will be placed within your networking range, and an IP will be chosen.

 Consider an example network in a `cloud-config`: